5 Ideas for a Race Day Breakfast

 - Help provide adequate energy to make up for expended energy to avoid relative energy deficiency (RED-S)

-What Should I Eat Before Running in the Morning?
+What Should I Eat Before a Race?

-If you are going for a run under 45-60 minutes, you don’t need to eat anything, though you may feel better if you eat something, even if it’s something small, like a gel or chew.
+However, you may feel better if you eat something, even if it’s something small, like a gel, chew or sports drink, before you toe the start line.

 Here are some of our favorite chews for running.